1. Have a watermelon speed spitting contest. “Outside, I said outside!”

 11. Make your own ice cream sandwiches.
 Just glob ice cream between homemade or purchased cookies, wrap in plastic wrap and chill.
 Try different cookie and ice cream variations.
 Mix-ins work too, like bananas mashed into strawberry ice cream and stuck between two oatmeal cookies.
 You’ll have to do some immediate taste testing, part of the burden of innovation.

 12. Encourage grubby fun.
 Designate an area of the yard where kids can play right in the dirt.
-They might want to set up a mudpie kitchen.
-They might want to use it to build mountains and valleys for their toy dinosaurs, cars, or action figures.
-They might want to add water to make mud pies.
+They might want to set up a mudpie kitchen with a few cast-offs from your real kitchen.
+They might want to use the area to build mountains and valleys for their toy dinosaurs, cars, or action figures.
 They might want to dig holes, perhaps looking for archaeological finds using Hands-On Archaeology: Real-Life Activities for Kids as a guide.

 13. Since they’re going to get dirty, you might want to build a walk-through (or bike through) kid wash.
 This could be handy for muddy dogs as well.